uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/post-ops.rst

 Eltwise Post-op
 ===============

-The eltwise post-op is appended using :any:`dnnl::post_ops::append_eltwise` function.
-The :any:`dnnl::post_ops::kind` returns :any:`dnnl::primitive::kind::eltwise` for such a post-op.
+The eltwise post-op is appended using |post_ops::append_eltwise|
+function.
+The |post_ops::kind| returns
+|primitive::kind::eltwise| for such a post-op.

 The eltwise post-op replaces: